-Cholestatic jaundice or hepatitis is another serious adverse affect which can progress to hepatic necrosis and sometimes death.
+Cholestatic jaundice or hepatitis is another serious adverse effect which can progress to hepatic necrosis and sometimes death.
 The drug needs to be discontinued, and the patient managed in the appropriate way.

 They are contraindicated in patients with a history of angioedema or hypersensitivity related to treatment with an ACE inhibitor and those with hereditary or idiopathic angioedema.

 Should not be given to patients that are already taking a direct renin inhibitor such as aliskiren (tekturna).

 Should not be given in pregnancy.
 It is a Category D in Pregnancy because it is known to cause skull hypoplasia, anuria, hypotension, renal failure, lung hypoplasia, skeletal deformations, oligohydramnios, and death.

 Renal function and electrolytes need to be checked on a regular basis due to the effects of the drug on the renin-angiotensin-aldosterone system.
 Those with increasing potassium, BUN and creatinine need to have the drug discontinued.

 Since ACE inhibitors can have an effect on the liver, AST and ALT should also be monitored.